Corporate Social Responsibility (CSR) and Being a Responsible Sourcing Company

 Sustainable procurement means only purchasing goods that are really needed and buying items or services whose production, use and disposal minimize negative impacts on the environment and society.

-If you are looking to be more sustainable in your approach for the selection of promotional branded products, do give us a call and we'll guide you through the process!
+If you are looking to be more sustainable in your approach to the selection of promotional branded products, do give us a call and we'll guide you through the process!
 Call Gill, Becky or Sharon on +44(0)20 8288 2877 or, drop us an email and we’ll be in touch.